 Dean Riggott is a commercial, corporate and editorial photographer based in Rochester, Minnesota.
-He specializes in many areas of photography, including industrial, hospitality, agriculture, architecture, food, products and campus life photography.
+He specializes in many areas of photography, including industrial, hospitality, agriculture, healthcare, architecture, food, products and education photography.

 As a newspaper photographer during the 1990s, Dean honed his photography skills, shooting everything from sporting events, portraits and interiors, to food, farmers and presidential campaigns.
 He soon became recognized as one of the premier photojournalists in Minnesota, winning dozens of awards for his work.
 In 1997, Dean published his first photo book, “Rochester: The Images,” and has since published two additional books, “Life on the Farm: A Pictorial Journey of Minnesota’s Farmland and its People.” and “Rochester Minnesota: A Visual and Historic Journey.”
 Dean’s Rochester books have consistently appeared on the best-seller list at local Barnes & Noble stores.